GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

 ## Writing to a `Z_INTERFACE_DIM` Variable

-If working with `Z_INTERFACE_DIM` quantities, one will inevitable need to write to the "extra" point.
+If working with `Z_INTERFACE_DIM` quantities, one will inevitably need to write to the "extra" point.
 The easiest way to achieve this is by declaring your `compute_dims` to operate on the `Z_INTERFACE_DIM` instead of the `Z_DIM`, and then restrict your interval and offset `Z_DIM` stencil reads accordingly: